deneb-viz/deneb-viz.github.io/versioned_docs/version-1.2/interactivity/highlight.md

 If you want to take-up cross-highlighting support in your specification:

 - Ensure that the **Expose Cross-Highlight Values for Measures** property is enabled in the _Vega > Power BI Interactivity_ section of the [**Settings** pane](visual-editor#settings-tab) of the Visual Editor.
-This should be disabled by default, unless you have loaded a template that utilises it.
+This should be disabled by default, unless you have loaded a template that utilizes it.

 - Confirm that any other visuals that can interact with your visual are set to **Highlight** your visual in the visual header.